Table of Contents:

 With the ASIN/ISBN, business name, order ID, and a brief but clear explanation of what was violated on the item’s description page, it is easier for Amazon to track a seller’s authenticity.

-There are three key stages to defending your brand from unauthorized resellers: identify rogue sellers, monitor pricing, and send cease and desist letters to unlawful dealers.
+There are three key stages to defending your brand from unauthorized sellers and resellers: identify rogue sellers, monitor pricing, and send cease and desist letters to unlawful dealers.

 Before you can take any action, you must first identify the target.
 Today, an automated monitoring system can scan marketplaces, seller websites, and grey market websites to seek instances of your brand and items.

-A monitoring system can also work to draw the connections between various seller accounts and uncover contact information and make enforcement more effective.
+A monitoring system can also work to draw the connections between various seller accounts and uncover contact information and make Amazon unauthorized sellers enforcement more effective.
 With information on unauthorized resellers on Amazon, you may also identify how they obtained your products to see which of your distributor contracts need improvement.

-In order to deal with unauthorized sellers and resellers, as well as authorized sellers who are selling below MAP, you now have two types of notifications at your disposal.
+In order to deal with and stop unauthorized sellers and resellers on Amazon, as well as authorized sellers who are selling below MAP, you now have two types of notifications at your disposal.
 The last step is to notify these parties in the proper way.
 You don’t want to send a cease and desist letter to a genuine vendor and maybe destroy the relationship, after all.
 It’s perfectly acceptable to notify a genuine company that they are in violation of the MAP and detail the steps you’ll take to enforce it.

 But suppose you discover illegal vendors that haven’t agreed to your MAP policy and aren’t affiliated with your company.
 It’s at this point when cease-and-desist letters come into play.
 It’s also possible to argue to Amazon that new products require your warranty, but that the seller is unable to provide it since they are an illegal reseller.
 This can give you another approach to stop unauthorized sellers, remove the listing, and fix the issue.

-You don’t actually own your product listing, which makes it extremely difficult to stop Amazon resellers.
+You don’t actually own your product listing, which makes it extremely difficult to stop unauthorized Amazon sellers and resellers.
 Since Amazon controls all listings, you have to follow the company’s policies, which may not always work in your favor.
-As a result, removing merchants from an Amazon listing is a cumbersome and time-consuming operation.
+As a result, removing and stopping unauthorized merchants from an Amazon listing is a cumbersome and time-consuming operation.

 You have to build up a method to monitor your brand’s product listings, as well as who is selling what, how often, and at what price.
 After that, you’ll need to assign a classification to each vendor in order to choose the best course of action.
 It will be less stressful if you have done some planning ahead of time.